railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Unlike partner categories and their assigned partners, product categories do have an effect on the products assigned to them – and a product may belong to only one category.
 Select the menu :menuselection:`Products --> Configuration --> Product Categories` and click :guilabel:`New` to get an empty form for defining a product category.

 Enter \ ``Radiators``\   in the :guilabel:`Name` field and, watching the :guilabel:`Product Categories` form closely, click :guilabel:`Save`.
-You'll see that other fields, specifically those in the  *Accounting Properties*  section, have been automatically filled in with values of accounts and journals.
+You'll see that other fields, specifically those in the :guilabel:`Accounting Properties` section, have been automatically filled in with values of accounts and journals.
 These are the values that will affect products – equivalent fields in a product will take on these values if they, too, are blank when their form is saved.

 .. note:: Properties fields